 Now, head over to the right, where two professors are talking science stuff.
 Pretend to listen to them, then show them your well-earned junior ranger badge.
 They’ll give you a fancy Magnetic Belt.

-Head back to Crispin Cave all the way left and go down.
-You’ll see two elderly ladies arguing about who knows what, and they’re trapped by a square-shaped rock!
+If you look around inside the cave, you’ll see two elderly ladies arguing about who knows what, and they’re trapped by a square-shaped rock!

 There’s a nice hole right next to the odd square rock thing, which is where you want the rock to go.
 Activate your magnetic belt by clicking on it in your items and clicking Use, and now you’ll be able to move any of the special magnetic square rocks by clicking on them and dragging them where you want them to go!